 A lot of people find travelling alone stressful, perhaps even terrifying.
-Personally, ones most cherished memories are gathered while they travel solo.
+Personally, ones most cherished memories are gathered while they embark on a solo trip .
 Here are some reasons why Information Technology professionals who are always with full plates of work need to ditch the computer and explore the world.

 It makes you more engaged with the world around you.
-Since IT guys have their eyes glued to the ‘Black mirror’ most of the time, it’s really relieving and necessary to take a break.
-And lay your 30 thousand mega pixel eyes on them serine soul filling water streams and rivers, those huge mountains, and of course on those varieties of plants, shrubs, trees.
+Since tech guys have their eyes glued to the ‘Black mirror’ most of the time, it’s really relieving and necessary to take a break.
+And lay your 30 thousand megapixel eyes on them serine soul-filling water streams and rivers, those huge mountains, and of course on those varieties of plants, shrubs, trees.

 IT guys get few opportunities to face up to fears during everyday life.
 Travelling alone is a great way to see what you’re made of and face rational fears like getting lost, handling money, communicating in another language and figuring out situations like missed trains.

 Humans are creatures of comfort, and this is true for IT guys – comfort zone is a natural and neutral state.
 Being slightly uncomfortable, whether or not by choice, can push to achieve goals one never thought they could.
 Challenging oneself will help you perform at your peak.

 You didn’t just go to Kasol; you went to Kasol by yourself.
 You made all the flight and hotel and train arrangements without crowd funding You navigated from city to city.
 You saw amazing things.
 You met new people.
 You didn’t lose anything or have anything stolen or make a total fool of yourself.
 You did all this by yourself, and that’s an awesome feeling.

 Gadgets are becoming more and now prevalent in the modern age.
 Some of them are just to fun to miss, others add extra convince to our experience, yet others open up new realms in the world of technology.

 6. Trying new things will make you more creative